Convenient Dental Crowns In Austin

 If you have ever broken, chipped, or damaged, a tooth you may need a dental crown.
 Dental crowns are used to restore weak, broken, or decayed teeth.
 Carefully crafted to fit onto each patient’s tooth, this procedure is common for people looking to restore the function of their teeth, and also for patients who are looking to bring a healthier look to the crowns of their teeth.

-At The Hills Dental Spa, we have the awesome capability of preparing your tooth, creating the porcelain crown, and placing it all in just a single appointment.
+At The Hills Dental Spa in Austin, we have the capability of preparing your tooth, creating the porcelain crown, and placing it all in just a single appointment.
 We can do this thanks to our CEREC® 3D design and milling system.

-Crowns are used for both functional and aesthetic purposes.
-Dr. Winters uses crowns to save teeth that have extensive decay, deep cracks, or other damage that is extensive enough to otherwise merit extraction.
+Dental crowns are used for both functional and aesthetic purposes.
+Dr. Kevin Winters, DDS, uses dental crowns to save teeth that have extensive decay, deep cracks, or other damage that is extensive enough to otherwise merit a tooth extraction.
 The crown covers the natural tooth down to the gumline, returning strength and function, allowing the patient to keep the natural tooth.
 Crowns also form the abutment anchors on the healthy teeth on both ends of a dental bridge.
 Aesthetically, crowns can be used to completely change the shape or appearance of a tooth.

 At most dental practices, having a tooth crowned takes two appointments: one to prepare the tooth and the second to place the lab-created crown.
 At The Hills Dental Spa, we know your time is valuable, so we’ve made this process just a single appointment.
 Here’s how it works.